2020PB/police-brutality/reports/California.md

 ## Los Angeles

-### LAPD drive by shootings at fleeing people announcing "This is an Illegal Assembly" | June 2
+### LAPD drive by shootings at fleeing people announcing "This is an illegal assembly" | June 2

-The police are captured driving in an SUV shooting at fleeing protestors and parked vehicles from various twitter users.
+The police are seen shooting at fleeing protestors and parked vehicles.

 **Links**